mirosimo/spring-examples/many-to-many-composite-key/MANY-TO-MANY-COMPOSITE.md

 # Overview
   This example is focused on Jpa **many to many** relationship with extra columns (fields) in connection table (entity).
 Is used manner with **composite key** which is created by class **model.CarEquipmentPackCarEngineId**.
 Extra fields in connection table have sense just for **one particular combination** in relation many to many.

-ssss
+In this example you can also find how use enums with Thymeleaf, Comparator for ordering entities by multiple fields and maybee something more.

+# CarEquipmentPack - CarEngine
+  For our purpose are applied two entities **CarEquipmentPack** and **CarEngine**.
+Each equipment pack (Style, Ambition, Sportline, etc...) could has one or more available engines (1.8 Tsi, 1.4 Mpi, 2.0 Tdi, etc).
+And each engine could be available in one or more equipment packs.